hayate891/RogueBoxAdventures/README.md

  *"Roguelike is a subgenre of role-playing video games, characterized by procedural generation of game levels, turn-based gameplay, tile-based graphics, permanent death of the player-character, and typically based on a high fantasy narrative setting."*

-But RBA dosn't cover all of this points.
+But RBA doesn't cover all of this points.

 * It definitely features procedural generated levels.
 The whole gameworld is generated randomly for every new game.
-* It's gameplay is turnebased but the player has only a limited time to make the next turn (2sec) otherwise the game will go on
+* It's gameplay is turn-based but the player has only a limited time to make the next turn (2sec) otherwise the game will go on
 * It uses tile-based graphics (but no ASCII graphics like classic Roguelikes)
 * It is possible to play with permanent death but it isn't necessary
-* THere are monsters like orcs and dryades and items like magic scrolls and weapons inside RBA.
+* There are monsters like orcs and dryades and items like magic scrolls and weapons inside RBA.
 So yes, it has got some kind of high fantasy setting

 Sandbox games on the other hand are a special kind of open-world-game which is about the interaction between the player and the game-world.
 Everything is about changing the gameworld.